 Accrued bonuses to officers are provided based on expected payment amounts.

-Accrued retirement benefits to employees are provided at the amount calculated based on the expected retirement benefit obligation and the estimated value of pension plan assets at the end of this period.
+Accrued retirement benefits to employees are provided at the amount calculated based on the expected retirement benefit obligation and the estimated value of pension plan assets.

 Actuarial gains and losses are charged or credited to income as incurred.